A coin clattered on the polished bar top. A stool scraped. A pair of bandaged palms clasped beside it.

 Everyone's got a teaspoon of salt in their coin purse.
 Everyone civilized, at least.
-And not typical salt, either, but the magical and curative grey salt grisodate; the mineral by which tenuous civilization survives. * Steely grey grains, crushed to powder among the pence and the little farthings.
+And not typical salt, either, but the magical and curative grey salt, grisodate; the mineral by which tenuous civilization survives. * Steely grey grains, crushed to powder among the pence and little farthings.

 You'll get a unified** explanation for why it's there: Wisdom.
 The wisdom to treat one's money well; to spend discerningly and choose a degree of asceticism and moderation over greed.
 How or whether at all this works, none could tell you for sure.

 None can say, as it is indeed working.
 City folk couldn't tell, though.
 It's not they who are at risk of unnatural greed.
 They, with their purses full of grisodate and freshly minted, uncorrupted specie, need fear only the materialism contrived by their own minds.

 They are blessed to never know the horrid avarice of real gold fever.